wesleylcai/public_notebook/statistical_learning.md

         5. ![f28]
 3. Step 2: Same as step 2 for [Regression model](#regression-model-details-gradient-boost-for-regression)
     1. First compute residuals: `r_i0 = (observed-0.67) = (1-0.67) = 0.33 for Loves Troll 2 and (0-0.67) = -0.67 for Does not love Troll 2`
-    2. Then fit regression tree:
+    2. Then fit regression tree for each variable
+    3. Then compute output value for each leaf, except this time instead of taking the derivative with respect to gamma for argmin, approximate with a second order Taylor Polynomial
+        1. ![f29]

 ## Elements of Statistical Learning